Gamebook Tracker

 Orange (solid)Where you are right now

-Red (solid)The section where a lost run ended
+Red (solid)Where a lost playthrough ended

-Dark orangeThis section is flagged as a battle location
+Dark orangeFlagged as a battle location

-Grey (solid)Discovered — referenced but not yet mapped
+Grey (solid)Seen but not yet mapped

-Moving nodes
+Moving dots

 Zoom and pan

-Your zoom level and pan position are saved automatically and restored the next time you open the same book.
+Your zoom level and position are saved automatically and restored the next time you open the same book.

 Right-click menu